We give you a quick reference of essential DNF commands with examples in this guide.

 The following command shows the version included in your Linux system.

 You can easily get all the necessary DNF options and command line switches using the help option.

-For a specific help, say, about installation for example, you can pass the parameter as below to show that piece of help.
+For specific help, say, about installation, for example, you can pass the parameter below to show that piece of help.

 dnf help search